128technology/docs/docs/cli_reference.md

 | [`show config version`](#show-config-version) | Display running configuration version. |
 | [`show events config commit`](#show-events-config-commit) | Shows events related to running config change |
 | [`show stats config`](#show-stats-config) | Metrics pertaining to the get-config RPC |

+#### Description

+This command lists the set of exported configurations that are stored on your 128T router.
+(Exported configurations are created with the _export config_ command, described in more detail later in this document.)

 #### Example